Buttermilk Mashed Potatoes Without a Masher

 Mashing the potatoes with no masher!

 Be careful not to work the potatoes too much, however, as they can get a bit gluey and tough in texture the more you fuss with them.
-But, basically, that is how you mash potatoes without a masher!

 Now, taste the potatoes for seasoning and add salt and pepper where needed.
 A lot of mashed potatoes recipes call for white pepper to avoid black specks, but I don’t care much about this and tend to use black pepper.